Freeing Kurdish activists would help Turkey peace moves-watchdog

 Turkey, the United States and the European Union call the PKK a terrorist group.
 It took up arms in 1984, and more than 40,000 people, mainly Kurds, have since died.

 "If the government is serious about its latest moves to address the Kurdish issue in Turkey, freeing the thousands of detained peaceful Kurdish political activists, journalists, human rights defenders, trade unionists, and students would be a good first step," HRW's Turkey researcher Emma Sinclair-Webb said in a statement accompanying the report.

 Turkey's ethnic Kurds live mainly in the country's southeast, an area bordering Syria, Iraq and Iran which also have Kurdish populations.

 Erdogan's efforts to end the conflict have included talks between the intelligence agency and the PKK's jailed leader.

-The AK Party has pledged to expand political freedoms and points to Kurdish language rights, greater civilian control of the military and economic liberalization as milestones in its 10-year tenure in office.
+The AK Party has pledged to expand political freedoms and points to Kurdish language rights, greater civilian control of the military and economic liberalisation as milestones in its 10-year tenure in office.